 Hotels in Lecce are relatively inexpensive comapred to other Italian cities.
 For luxury hotels, try the Hotel Risorgimento Resort (reviews and booking) or the Patria Palace (reviews and booking), both highly rated and right in the historic center.
 Hotel Cappello (reviews and booking), is an economical 2-star hotel near the train station.

-B and B choices include Bed and Breakfast L'Orangerie d'Epoque (reviews and book), on the edge of the historic center, and Bed and Breakfast Antica Villa La Viola (reviews and book), between the train station and the historic center.
+B and B choices include Bed and Breakfast L'Orangerie d'Epoque (reviews and booking), on the edge of the historic center, and Bed and Breakfast Antica Villa La Viola (reviews and booking), between the train station and the historic center.

 Enjoy a virtual look at Piazza del Duomo, the amphitheater, churches, and streets with these Lecce Pictures on Europe Travel.
 You'll even see a photo of my lunch, 'Ncapriata, a typical dish of Lecce.